sqrt1/InterviewProblems/README.md

 # InterviewProblems
-A repo of coding interview.
+A repo of coding interview problems